Today, I want to float the idea of Why community Matters for your health.

 It makes sense that we kick things off with the immune system.

 And, with good reason.
 There is an established correlation between the social support you receive from friendship and your immune system.
 A 2010 meta-analysis of 148 different research studies found that “people with stronger social relationships had a 50 per cent increased likelihood of survival than those with weaker social relationships.”
+50% – That is HUMONGOUS!

 The results indicated that people with good friends tend to have stronger immune systems and anti-inflammatory responses that can lead to a reduction in even the risk of illness.
 This includes cardiovascular disease, arthritis, and some cancers.